 Too hard?
 Use your hands to help lift your leg.

-This move helps strengthen the inside of your legs to better support your knees.
+This move helps strengthen the inside of your legs to help support your knees.
 Lie on your back, both knees bent.
 Place a pillow between the knees.

-Too hard?
+Too tough?
 You can also do this exercise while seated.

 Stand tall and hold the back of a chair for support.
 Lift your heels off the ground and rise up on the toes of both feet.
 Hold for 3 seconds.
 Slowly lower both heels to the ground.
 Do two sets of 10 repetitions.

-Too hard?
+Too tricky?
 Do the same exercise while sitting in a chair.

 Side Leg Raise

 Too hard?
 Increase leg height over time.
-After a few workouts, you’ll be able to raise your leg higher.
+After a few workouts, you’ll be able to raise it higher.

 Sit to Stand

-Too hard?
+Too tough to do?
 Add pillows.
 Or use a chair with armrests and help push up with your arms.

 One Leg Balance